Atrioventricular block: Mobitz I

 Mobitz I is characterized by a progressive yet reversible block of the AV node.
 On ECG, this is defined by progressive prolongation of the PR interval, with a resulting dropped beat (the PR interval gets longer and longer until a beat is finally dropped, or skipped).

 Some patients are asymptomatic; those who have symptoms respond to treatment effectively.
-There is a low risk of a Mobitz I AV block leading to heart attack and complete heart block.
+There is a low risk of a Mobitz I AV block leading to complete heart block or cardiac arrest.

 Mobitz II

 Mobitz II is caused by a sudden, unexpected failure of the His-Purkinje cells to conduct the electrical impulse.
 On ECG, the PR interval is unchanged from beat to beat, but there is a sudden failure to conduct the signal to the ventricles, and resulting in random skipped beat.

-The risks and possible effects of Mobitz II are much more severe than Mobitz I in that it can lead to severe heart attack.
+The risks and possible effects of Mobitz II are much more severe than Mobitz I in that the risk of progression to complete heart block or asystole are significant.